Contraz/demosys-py/docs/source/settings.rst

   Currently we constrain the window size to the aspect ratio of the resolution (needs improvement)
 - ``vsync``: Only render one frame per screen refresh
 - ``title``: The visible title on the window in windowed mode
-- ``cursor``: Should the mouse cursor be visble on the screen?
+- ``cursor``: Should the mouse cursor be visible on the screen?
 Disabling this is also useful in windowed mode when controlling the camera on some platforms as moving the mouse outside the window can cause issues.

 The created window frame buffer will by default use:

-- RGBA8
+- RGBA8 (32 bit per pixel)
 - 32 bit depth buffer were 24 bits is for depth and 8 bits for stencil
 - Double buffering
 - color, depth and stencil is cleared every frame